THE TRIUNE GOD

 Matthew 26.26-29; 28.19, Acts2.38, Romans 6.3-4, 1 Corinthians 11.17-32

-The Consummation of all things includes the visible, personal and glorious return of Jesus Christ, the resurrection of the dead and the translation of those alive in Christ, the judgment of the just and the unjust, and the fulfillment of Christ’s kingdom in the new heavens and the new earth.
+The end (or consummation) of all things includes the visible, personal and glorious return of Jesus Christ, the resurrection of the dead and the translation of those alive in Christ, the judgment of the just and the unjust, and the fulfillment of Christ’s kingdom in the new heavens and the new earth.
 In the Consummation, Satan with his hosts and all those outside Christ are finally separated from the benevolent presence of God, enduring eternal punishment, but the righteous, in glorious bodies, shall live and reign with him forever.
 Married to Christ as his Bride, the Church will be in the presence of God forever, serving him and giving him unending praise and glory.
 Then shall the eager expectation of creation be fulfilled and the whole earth shall proclaim the glory of God who makes all things new.

 Acts 1.11, Romans 8.18-23, 1 Corinthians 15.50-55, 1 Thessalonians 4.13-5.11, 2 Thessalonians 1.9-10, Revelation 21.1-4; 22.12-13